The extent of intergalactic metal enrichment from galactic winds during the Cosmic Dawn: Wind-driven bubbles

-We then have $E_{\rm SN} \propto f_{\star} M_h$ (eq. \ref{eqn:Lw}) and $ f_{\star} \propto \left(M_h\right)^{\xi}$ (eq. \ref{eqn:eta}), we expect $R \propto M_h^n$ where $n = \left(\xi + 1\right)/5$, which match the choices in Figure~\ref{fig:finalradii}.
+We then have $E_{\rm SN} \propto f_{\star} M_h$ (eq. \ref{eqn:Lw}) and $ f_{\star} \propto \left(M_h\right)^{\xi}$ (eq. \ref{eqn:eta}), so we expect $R \propto M_h^n$ where $n = \left(\xi + 1\right)/5$, which match the choices in Figure~\ref{fig:finalradii}.
 The estimate matches our momentum-regulated case relatively well, except at the low mass end, where the winds have only recently turned on so have not yet reached their maximum extent.
 It is clear from the success of this simple estimate that energy losses are not significant for the dynamics of these winds (though, again, we have not included the gravitational potential well at high masses accurately).
-Clearly this power law fit can be a useful approximation to the overall extent of wind bubbles.
-The energy-regulated case is not as close a match, but the estimate is still reasonable.
+Of course, the power law index will depend on the assumed star formation law, and it will become mass-dependent in our bursty model because $f_\star$ is not a pure power-law in that case.
+(We also note that energy-regulated case is not as close a match to the expected index.)